We've answered some of the most frequently asked questions about saving energy in the home.

 Q. What's the most effective way of heating my all-glass conservatory?

-A. The first thing to consider is whether your conservatory has double-glazed, or triple-glazed glass, or whether it's made of single-glazed panes.
+A. The first thing to consider is whether your conservatory has double- or triple-glazed glass, or whether it's single-glazed.
 If it's single-glazed, it may be difficult to keep it heated to a comfortable level in cold weather.
 In this case, you could use heaters such as halogen heaters or fan heaters.

 If you have double or triple glazing, then the conservatory will be better at holding in heat.
 In this case you can consider fitting a radiator of the type you have in the rest of your house.